Jayne Mansfield's crash site

 There is a memorial shrine at the side of the road.

-The three crosses, which are labelled Jayne, Ron, and Sam, overlook the exact spot where the crash occurred.
+The three crosses, which are labeled Jayne, Ron, and Sam, overlook the exact spot where the crash occurred.

-Ron (bottom left) was a divorce attorney who often represented celebrities.
-He started living with Mansfield one year before the accident.
+Sam Brody (bottom left) was a divorce attorney who often represented celebrities.
+He had started living with Mansfield one year before the accident.

-Jayne battled alcoholism after her career nosedived during the mid-60s.
-She and Ron allegedly had several drunken brawls during their relationship.
-There were also reports that Ron was physically abusive towards Jayne's eldest daughter.
+Mansfield battled alcoholism after her career nosedived in the mid-1960s.
+She and Brody allegedly had several drunken brawls during their relationship.
+There were also reports that Brody was physically abusive towards Mansfield's eldest daughter.

 Final journey